 Stream: The Little NF Wilson enters the main stem about 1 mile before the Wilson enters the Tillamook Valley.
 The upper reaches are steep and wood ridden, only seek this out if you enjoy adventure boating as you will spend time problem solving on the banks.
 There are some steep boulder piles that have some futuristic lines in them up there.

-Lower down, near the confluence with Shadow Creek the stream matures and starts to become worth paddling.
+Lower down, near the confluence with Shadow Creek the stream matures and starts to become quality from a whitewater sense.
 The best of the rapids are class IV, and there is a healthy dose of these class IV's.
-The access situation isn't ideal, but the solitude is part of the charm.
+The access situation isn't ideal, but the road-less nature of the stream is a big part of it's charm.

 Access: Take out at the Mills Bridge Drift Boat Launch along Hwy 6, at the confluence of the LNF and mainstem Wilson Rivers.
+45.4718, -123.7391

-We drove 12 miles up Hwy 6 and crossed the Wilson on Cedar Butte Rd, which we followed for 2.2 miles, then veered left.
-1/4 mile later we turned right, and followed this road to a bridge over the stream.
-It was tiny up here, and the first few miles were only enjoyable in the sense of adventure.
-There was the occasional enjoyable rapid amongst numerous portages.
+To get to headwaters we drove 12 miles up Hwy 6 from the take out and crossed the Wilson on Cedar Butte Rd, which we followed for 2.2 miles, then veered left.
+1/4 mile later we turned right, and followed this road to a bridge over the stream 45.5611, -123.6386.
+It was tiny up here, and the first few miles were enjoyable in the sense of adventure.
+There were a few engaging rapids, but also a healthy dose of portaging.

 I recommend anyone doing this run take a look at a map and find the way that looks best to them.